 Name.
 Shows the name of the selected Attribute.
 Also used for setting the name of a new attribute.
 This input rejects attempts to create an attribute name that contains operators like + or punctuation like ";".

 Type.
 The data type for the selected attribute.
 Open the pop-up to change the data type.
 The change is saved as soon as this control loses focus.
+The selected value (as a zero-based number) is recorded the document's XML attribute type definition for this attribute.

 Default.
 This box shows the program's default for the attribute's selected Type (more on data types).
 The value may be left as the default or set to a desired initial value.